 Have an Extra Card?
 Put It in Your Pocket!

 If you’re hiking with multiple cards, then keep them all together in a pocket instead of piecing them together on your person.
 That way, you can easily find the next card you need when switching from one to the other.
+If you hike, you should be aware that bring the camera when hiking for your

 Take a Hiking Buddy